 - After the material has had time to be totally disinfected, use an absorbent medium to soak up liquids.

 - The material should then be swept up and placed into an approved biohazard waste bag (red or orange with universal biohazard symbol on it.

 - Place waste bag in the appropriate biohazard waste container for disposal.

 - All bio-hazard waste not containing a cut/puncture hazard is to be considered regular bio-hazard wastes.
 This would include any type of blood or serum products, tissues, absorbent papers with biological contamination etc. These materials should be wrapped securely and then placed in an approved biohazard bag (orange or red with the official biohazard symbol on it).
 This bag is then placed into the cardboard boxes provided by the current vendor for this type of waste.

-Contact Environmental Health, Safety, and Insurance Office/David Watkins 223.1034 with any questions on cleanup or waste labeling/disposal.
+Contact Safety and Environmental Management Office/David Watkins 512-223-1034 with any questions on cleanup or waste labeling/disposal.